henrikzujeddeloh/NoteStats/README.md

 A program to generate some statistics on the creation and modification dates of notes.

 ## Usage

+1. Install requirements with `pip3 install -r requirements.txt`

-Run `note-stats.py /path/to/notes` with path to directory where the notes are stored.
+2. Run `note-stats.py /path/to/notes` with path to directory where the notes are stored.
 Sub-directories are not (yet) scanned.

 ### Arguments